Sansa Stark: Season 5

 Baelish brokers a marriage between Sansa and Ramsay Bolton, now the heir to the North after the death of Robb Stark.
 Though Sansa is reluctant to marry Ramsay, as his father Roose had personally murdered Robb, Baelish persuades her by claiming that the marriage will give her the opportunity to avenge her family.
 On the way to Winterfell, they encounter Brienne of Tarth, who had sworn to Catelyn Stark to take Sansa to safety and tries to convince Sansa to come with her; Baelish has her chased off by his men, but Brienne follows Sansa to Winterfell regardless.
 Though initially charming, Ramsay's sadistic nature becomes apparent when Sansa discovers that he has captured and enslaved Ned's former ward Theon Greyjoy, and forced him to assume the identity of his serving man, Reek.
 Sansa and Ramsay wed in front of the Godswood.
 That night, Ramsay rapes Sansa, and forces Reek to watch.
 Over the next few days, Ramsay continues to rape and beat Sansa every night, and keeps her locked in her bedchamber.
 Sansa begs Reek to help her signal her northern allies by lighting a candle in the broken tower.
 Reek, wishing to spare Sansa from Bolton's wrath, instead tells Ramsay.
 He proceeds to flay the maid who had told Sansa of the signal, and forces Sansa to look at her corpse.
-Furious, Sansa confronts Reek, and goes so far to claim that he deserved be tortured by Ramsay.
+Furious, Sansa confronts Reek, and goes so far to claim that he deserved to be tortured by Ramsay.
 Theon agrees but reveals that he had failed to capture Sansa's brothers Bran and Rickon, and killed two farm boys in their place.
 Theon's revelation causes Sansa's anger towards her former friend to cool down somewhat.
 While the Boltons prepare to battle Stannis Baratheon's advancing forces, Sansa signals to Brienne, unaware that she has left to kill Stannis.
 When help does not come, Sansa attempts to return to her room but is caught by Ramsay's paramour Myranda, who threatens to mutilate Sansa.
 Finally snapping, Theon throws Myranda to her death, just as the Bolton forces return.
 Fearful of Ramsay's reaction, Theon and Sansa jump from Winterfell's battlements into the snow.